 Forex brokers make the market accessible for investors who are new to the market.
+At ReCode you can find a good fx broker comparison for beginners.
 Brokers are able to offer investment strategies, excellent trading platforms or online education opportunities for investors.
 The relationship between investor and broker is a simple one.
 The client, or trader, pays the seller, or broker, a fee (a fixed commission or bid/ask spread on the traded asset) to access the Forex market .
 The broker’s job is to make their client money.
 New investors in the Forex market often need the expertise of a Forex broker to encourage them to make trades that they might otherwise deem as too risky.
 The more money the investor makes, the more money the broker makes.
 Investors must take a hard look at the commission structure of the broker to ensure that they are not paying for advertising, a middle man or other items that benefit larger investors and penalize the smaller investor.

 As with the NYSE, individual investors, investment brokers and financial institutions are free to trade on Forex.
 Like trading stocks, investors need to be well versed in platforms, regulations and financial regulations regarding Forex trading.
 Many investors choosing to enter the Forex market do so with the help of a Forex broker.
 Prudent investors do a considerable amount of research prior to signing an investment contract with a Forex broker.
 Brokers who work for financial institutions with large trade volumes and have strong financials receive access to superior prices and provide better execution of transactions.
 Brokers who have ties to ten banks’ price quotes is able to pass an average bid and ask price offering a more competitive spread to investors than a broker who only has ties to five.
 It would be wise to investigate which banks the broker has ties to, in that some banks are more competitive in the Forex market than others.